-Under ABA guidelines, students may not be compensated while earning academic credit.
+Students may not be compensated while earning academic credit.
 Academic credit will not be awarded if a student is receiving financial compensation for field work.
-Under ABA guidelines, students may receive "reimbursement of reasonable out-of-pocket expenses related to the field placement."
+Students may receive "reimbursement of reasonable out-of-pocket expenses related to the field placement."
 Please visit OSEL if you have any questions regarding this policy.

 May students use their Lexis, Westlaw or Bloomberg account to perform research in connection with my externship?